JarbasHiveMind/HiveMind-community-docs/docs/19_crypto.md

 To securely encrypt and decrypt messages, HiveMind uses a shared secret key.
 This key is never transmitted directly but is derived independently by each device using the following steps:

 ![HANDSHAKE.png](HANDSHAKE_V1.png)

+> 💡 Protocol V0 starts directly with the pre-shared key, Protocol V1 still supports this usage by simply ignoring the handshake initated by the server

 ### 1. **Handshake and Identity Verification**
    - Each device generates a **hash-based subkey (HSUB)** using: